 Umbrella policies provide vital asset protection, but are they a good idea for everyone to purchase?
 Personal finance guru Dave Ramsey doesn’t believe so.
 Instead, he suggests buying an umbrella insurance policy only after meeting this specific milestone.
 But is he right?

 Dave Ramsey said you need to buy umbrella insurance in this situation

 In Dave Ramsey’s Guide to Investing, the financial expert offers insight into when consumers should purchase liability umbrella insurance.
 Ramsey says that people should purchase this type of coverage once they have a net worth of $500,000.
 He believes getting covered at that point is important because the extra coverage will protect the wealth that they are building.

 The problem, however, is that it can take a very long time to get to a net worth of $500,000 for most people.
-And, during this entire time as individuals are working towards amassing half-a-million dollars in wealth, their current assets and their future income is at risk.
+And, during this entire time, as individuals are working towards amassing half-a-million dollars in wealth, their current assets and their future income are at risk.

 If a claim is made against them that exceeds the amount of their auto or home insurance, they could be held personally responsible for the additional losses.
 And, even someone with less than $500,000 in assets could still lose a lot if someone makes a claim against them that exceeds their policy limits.